Anyonic-parity-time symmetry in complex-coupled lasers: Materials and Methods

-The coupling between the lasers is generated by shifting the output-coupler by $\Delta z =10cm$ from the exact imaging plane.
-As a result, a portion of the light from each laser leaks to the other laser (see \Fig{fg4}).
-The complex-valued coupling coefficients $\kappa_{nm}$ (by convention $\mathcal{H}_{nm}=-i \kappa_{nm}$) are given by the normalized overlap integral of the expanded field of one laser with that of the other one at the imaging plane (see supplementary information for explicit derivation).
+\paragraph*{Coupling mechanism} The coupling between the lasers is generated by shifting the output-coupler by $\Delta z =10cm$ from the exact imaging plane.
+As a result, a portion of the light from each laser leaks to the other laser (see Fig. 2).
+The complex-valued coupling coefficients $\kappa_{nm}$ (by convention $\mathcal{H}_{nm}=-i \kappa_{nm}$) are given by the normalized overlap integral of the expanded field of one laser with that of the other one at the imaging plane (see Supplementary for explicit derivation).
 As the field propagation from one laser to the other is symmetric, so are the coupling coefficients.
 The effective Hamiltonian is therefore a complex-symmetric matrix, while generally not Hermitian, i.e. $\mathcal{H}_{nm}=\mathcal{H}_{mn}$ but $\mathcal{H}^*_{nm} \neq \mathcal{H}_{mn}$.
-In our experiment, we vary the coupling by changing the distance between the lasers (holes on the SLM), so as to generate a dispersive, dissipative or complex coupling between the lasers.
+In our experiments, we vary the coupling by changing the distance between the lasers (reflective spots on the SLM), so as to generate a dispersive, dissipative or complex coupling between the lasers.